rei/rei-cedar-docs/docs/components/links/README.md

 Use link labels that describe the link’s destination when clicked or tapped:

 - Keep link text concise.
 Restrict link text length to a maximum of 100 characters
-- Use descriptive text for links, so that the user knows where they are going.
+- Use descriptive text for links, so that the user knows where they are going or what action they are taking.
 Avoid using “Click here” or “Start here”
 - If screen space for text is minimal and text is only “Learn more”:
   - Provide `alt` text that can be read by screen readers
   - For example, if the link text is “Learn more”, then the `alt` text could be “Learn more about pick up in store”
 - Don’t capitalize links.
 Some screen readers read capitalized text letter-by-letter.
 Instead, use sentence case
 - Restrict the number of text links on a page.
 Screen reader will read all the links on a page
-- Be sure the copy used in link buttons clearly communicates the action they'll perform

 ## Behavior